alouchar/Cyanobacteria-functional-ecology/README.md

 `Material and Methods.R`

-The scipt details methodological steps necessar to prepare the data.
+The script details methodological steps necessar to prepare the data.

 #### Results

 `Results_Flow cytometry traits.R`

+The script produces the figure 2.

 `Results_Functional analyses from individual level.R`

+The script produces the figures 3 and 4.

 `Results_Functional assessment of natural communities.R`

+The script produces the figure 5.
+Ensure that you read the data set "DATA" to produce the functional fingerprints.